 Dive into the urban grind of Brisbane at Tryp in Fortitude Valley.
-It’s a creatively restored historical building in Brisbane’s CBD boasting the only street art hotel in the city.
-The original building was home to an international secret society known as the Royal Antediluvian Order of Buffaloes, but nowadays it ditches the cult vibes and plays home for curious travellers seeking a truly unique stay instead.
+It’s a creatively restored historical building in Brisbane’s CBD that lays claim to being the only street art hotel in the city.
+The original building was home to an international secret society known as the Royal Antediluvian Order of Buffaloes, but nowadays it ditches the cult vibes and plays host to curious travellers seeking a truly unique stay.

 In the middle of Brisbane’s Queen Street Mall lies the popular NEXT Hotel.
 From its key CBD location to a thoughtful ‘Transit Zone’, this cool hotel is ideal for the modern businessman with little time.
 Minimalist travellers will also enjoy the simplicity of the hotel’s crash pad rooms designed for quick overnight stays.

-The hotel features ‘More Room’ suites with extra space and a bathroom fit for families whilst room designs sport a metropolitan fitout with cool, neutral palettes.
-Honour the Queenslander’s legacy of Lennons Hotel by dining at the renowned Lennons Restaurant, a popular foodie spot known for it’s elegant atmosphere, edgy gastronomic ventures and the best fish tails in Brisbane.
+The hotel features ‘More’ rooms that provide ample space and a bathroom fit for families, while all rooms enjoy a metropolitan fit-out with cool, neutral palettes.
+Honour the Queenslander’s legacy of Lennons Hotel by dining at the renowned Lennons Restaurant, a popular foodie spot known for its elegant atmosphere, edgy gastronomic ventures and the best fishtails in Brisbane.

-The spacious modern suites feature generous work areas and seriously comfortable beds and panoramic city views. those in a celebratory mood can grab a beer and canapés at the exclusive Executive Lounge on the 25th floor by night or enjoy a cocktail and innovative Australian plates at the Chef’s Hat awarded Vintaged Restaurant Bar & Grill.
+The spacious modern suites feature generous work areas and seriously comfortable beds accompanied by panoramic city views.
+Those in a celebratory mood can grab a beer and some canapés at the exclusive Executive Lounge on the 25th floor by night or enjoy a cocktail and innovative Australian plates at the Chef’s Hat awarded Vintaged Restaurant Bar & Grill.